 Perseverance Freebies – These perseverance freebies from Growing Firsties is absolutely fabulous.

-I have seen my character development series as the heart of my blog, Meaningful Mama.
+I have seen my character building series as the heart of my blog, Meaningful Mama.
 I hope you find the value in it as well.
 Have a lot of fun teaching your kids to persevere!